 According to Carnival Cruise Lines’ statement, a six-year-old boy drowned on the last day of a four-day Caribbean cruise at one of the ship’s pools while with his family.
 These pool injury cases are typical of the cases we take at Ehline Law Firm.
 I felt obligated to shed some light on the potential claims possible by the surviving family.

 After arriving at a Miami port, the Miami-Dade Police Department identified the boy as Qwentyn Hunter of Winter Garden, Florida.
 According to Miami-Dade investigators, Hunter was swimming with his ten-year-old brother when the incident occurred.
 Passengers around the pool immediately pulled him out and began CPR.

 Police have said that foul play is not suspected, but the six-year-old was pronounced dead at the scene.
 Victory ship passenger Shaina Shaw stated that she, along with several other passengers, helped pull the boy out of the pool.
 Shaw said the boy played with his mother, father, and older brother in the shallow end of the poolside.

-Another passenger identified as Deshaun Christian said people were listening to music and dancing when the incident occurred.
+Another passenger, Deshaun Christian, said people were listening to music and dancing when the incident occurred.
 Christian said it was frightening, and people tried to help the child.
-The Carnival Cruise ship Victory left from the Port of Miami on Thursday and returned to port on Monday.
+The Carnival Cruise ship Victory left the Port of Miami on Thursday and returned to port on Monday.

 Carnival Cruise Lines spokesman Joyce Oliva stated the cruise line company does not have lifeguards on duty at the pools aboard their vessels.
-She said that adults must accompany children under 13 when swimming in the ship’s pools.
+She said adults must accompany children under 13 swimming in the ship’s pools.

 The case will be handled under international admiralty-maritime law, treaties, and contracts.
 Typically one would retain a cruise ship attorney in Florida when suing Carnival to learn all the nuances and time restrictions.
 Suffice it to say.
 A cruise ship lawsuit is an animal all its own.